Mitigating the Impacts of Stereotype Threat and Solo Status

 These self-affirmations are not handed in or graded (which might, in itself, trigger more anxiety).
-They are just for the students and should be encouraged to write them in the way that they are comfortable with.
+They are just for the students and they should be encouraged to write them in a way in which they are comfortable.
 In addition, they should be subtle interventions where the students are not told the purpose of the writing.
-There may be some benefit from other modes of self-affirming such as drawing or other creative outlet, but there hasn't been any research on them yet.
+There may be some benefit from other modes of self-affirming such as drawing or other creative outlet.

 Framing social adversity in school as a shared - and short-lived - experience during freshman year can improve the students' GPA over the whole course of college, especially for African Americans.
 Point out that everyone has trouble adjusting to college and the higher expectations that come with it, but that they are capable of meeting those standards.
 It also helps to convince them that every effort has been made to avoid or eliminate gender, ethnic, and cultural bias from the questions and assignments.